 You know how to search for that perfect job, you kill in interviews and you are an expert salary negotiator.
 Now share those skills with a student who is just learning the ropes!

-The Alumni Career Corps (ACC) is a program to connect students to L&C’s remarkable network of alumni, no matter where in the world they live, in an effort to better equip them for life after Lewis & Clark.
-ACC members assist students with practical career advice and offer a range of career perspectives.
+The Pioneer Career Corps (PCC) is a program to connect students to L&C’s remarkable network of alumni, no matter where in the world they live, in an effort to better equip them for life after Lewis & Clark.
+PCC members assist students with practical career advice and offer a range of career perspectives.
 Students are looking for help from alumni to help them tailor their resumes to specific career paths, provide career guidance, informational interviews, and/or mock interviews.
 Alumni help can be provided in person, by email, phone or Skype.
 It’s up to you!

 How do I volunteer?

 1. First, fill out a volunteer interest form.

 The video is a guided presentation, and will take approximately 12 minutes.
 It explains how PCC works, gives you the basics of working with students, explains what type of help students will be asking you for, what your role is as a volunteer, and what type of training students will receive before they contact you.

 You may also download the PowerPoint, and read it at your preferred pace.